 In 1994, Khan joined a group led by the former ISI ( Inter-Services Intelligence) chief Hamid Gul and Muhammad Ali Durrani who was head of Pasban, a breakaway youth wing of Jamaat-e-Islami Pakistan.

-On April 25, 1996, Imran Khan founded his own party Pakistan Tehreek-e-Insaf (PTI) and contested elections for the seat of National Assembly of Pakistan in 1997 Pakistani general election as a candidate of PTI.
+On April 25, 1996, Imran Khan founded his party Pakistan Tehreek-e-Insaf (PTI) and contested elections for the seat of National Assembly of Pakistan in the 1997 Pakistani general election as a candidate of PTI.
 He contested over two constituencies but lost the election.

 Imran Khan supported General Pervez Musharraf's military coup in 1999 and believed that he will end corruption.
 In 2002, he was also offered the Prime Ministerial post by General Musharraf but turned down the offer.

 On October 2, 2007, Khan joined 85 other MPs to resign from the Parliament protesting the presidential election which General Musharraf was contesting without resigning as Army Chief.
 After General Musharraf declared an emergency in Pakistan, Khan was put under house arrest on November 3, 2007.
-However, he later managed to escape and joined student protest at University of Punjab on November 14 where he was captured and maltreated by the student activists.
+However, he later managed to escape and joined a student protest at the University of Punjab on November 14 where he was captured and maltreated by the student activists.
 He was later arrested from the protest and was sent to Dera Ghazi Khan jail in Punjab but was released after a few days.

 On October 30, 2011, Khan addressed hundreds of thousands of supporters in Lahore and on December 25, 2011, in Karachi on the challenging policies of the government.

-On April 21, 2013, Imran Khan launched his PR campaigns for 2013 Pakistan elections.
+On April 21, 2013, Imran Khan launched his PR campaigns for the 2013 Pakistan elections.
 Khan addressed public meetings in different parts of the country-- Khyber Pakhtunkhwa, Seraiki belt cities, etc. He announced that his party will introduce a uniform system of education where the rich and poor will have the same opportunities.
 He ended his campaign by addressing supporters of Islamabad via a video where he was lying on a hospital bed in Lahore due to his head injuries after he tumbled from a forklift at the edge of the stage.

 On May 11, 2013, elections were held in Pakistan and Pakistan Muslim League (N) won with a majority.
 However, PTI emerged as the second-largest party in Karachi and won 30 directly elected parliamentary seats.
 PTI became the third-largest party in National Assembly after Pakistan People's Party.